frisbro303/signDNE_python/README.md

 The watertight versions are required to end with "_watertight" before the suffix.
 For instance, given a file called `tooth.ply`, the watertight version should be named `tooth_watertight.ply`.
 Files ending with "_watertight" will NOT be processed individually.
-Watertight meshes can be generated using the (preprocessing tool)(#Preprocessing-tool).

 #### Options